Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: Introduction

 \section{Introduction}

-\looseness=-1 Chain-of-Thought prompting encourages Large Language Models (LLMs) to solve complex reasoning tasks by generating their own explanations \cite{weichain, chowdhery2022palm}.
-While models themselves can benefit from generating explanations, a hallmark property of good explanations is their ability to communicate knowledge of how to solve a problem to other agents \cite{wellman2004theory, carlson2013theory}.
-Explanations fulfill this purpose not only by being informative but also by means of filling in specific gaps in the recipient agent's knowledge, which is enabled by the explainer having \emph{theory of mind (ToM)} and understanding what the recipient does not know \cite{wellman2004theory}.
-Recent work has argued that LLMs like GPT-3.5 now exhibit ToM, based on their ability to answer questions about mental states of hypothetical people in classical theory-of-mind tests \cite{kosinski2023theory}.
-However, we do not yet know how well language models can \emph{teach} other agents to solve reasoning tasks.
+\looseness=-1 Teaching, or the ability to provide needed information in a way that is understood by others, is often considered an important property of Explainable AI~\cite{miller2019explanation}.
+When AI models ``teach'' by providing meaningful and interpretable explanations, it fosters transparency, warranted trust, and the ability for humans to make informed decisions based on AI recommendations.
+One way the goodness of an explanation can be judged is by its ability to communicate knowledge of how to solve a problem to other agents \cite{wellman2004theory, carlson2013theory}.
+Explanations fulfill this purpose not only by being informative but also by means of filling in specific gaps in the recipient agent's knowledge.
+This is enabled by the explainer having \emph{theory of mind (ToM)}, understanding what the recipient does not know~\cite{wellman2004theory}, and being able to \emph{personalize} its explanations based on the recipient's needs.
+Recent work has argued that LLMs like GPT-3.5 now exhibit ToM, based on their ability to answer questions about mental states of hypothetical people in classical theory-of-mind tests \cite{kosinski2023theory}.\footnote{There have also been strong arguments \emph{against} the presence of ToM in current LLMs~\citep{ullman2023large, shapira2023clever}.
+In this paper, we do not thoroughly test for ToM abilities in LLMs, but instead we focus on measuring teaching performance in terms of a teacher's positive effect on student performance.} However, we do not yet know how well language models can \emph{teach} other agents to solve reasoning tasks via explanations.